Xuliang1111/Final-Project/ReadMe.md

 # Final Project: Changes in Extreme Precipitation in Ohio River Basin
 ***
 ## 1. Scientific question
 With the global warming, it is more and more likely to have extreme climate events around the world.
 A kind of amplification effect has been noted that even a small changes in mean values of precipitation may result in a relatively high increase in the probability of extreme precipitation, which makes the updated recogination of the extreme rainfall essential.
 One way to qualify "extreme" is through the the annual maximum as well as the threshold level.
-This project has chosen the Ohio basin to conduct research.
+This project has chosen the Ohio River Basin to conduct research.

 ## 2. Links to the revelent dataset